CartoDB/cartodb/doc/API.md

 ##### **layer.addLayer(layerDefinition[, layerIndex])**

-    add a new data to the current layer.
+Adds a new data to the current layer.
 With this method data from multiple tables can be easily visualized.
 New in v3

 ###### ARGUMENTS